publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schI/ptI/m__us_usc_t22_s2151.md

 >     The Secretary of State may use money, funds, property, and services accepted pursuant to the authority of section 635(d) of the Foreign Assistance Act of 1961 ([22 U.S.C.
 2395(d)][/us/usc/t22/s2395/d]) to fulfill the purposes of subsection (b).

->     “(i)  __Availability of Funds__  __.—__
+>     “(i) __Availability of Funds.—__

+>         “(1)  __In general__  __.—__

->     Amounts in the Fund shall remain available until September 30, 2015, except that amounts appropriated or transferred to the Fund before that date shall remain available for obligation and expenditure after that date for activities under programs commenced under subsection (b) before that date.
+>         Except as provided in paragraph (2), amounts in the Fund shall remain available until September 30, 2017, except that amounts appropriated or transferred to the Fund before that date shall remain available for obligation and expenditure after that date for activities under programs commenced under subsection (b) before that date.

+>         “(2)  __Exception__  __.—__

+>         Amounts appropriated and transferred to the Fund before the date of the enactment of the Carl Levin and Howard P. ‘Buck’ McKeon National Defense Authorization Act for Fiscal Year 2015 \[Dec.
+19, 2014\] shall remain available for obligation and expenditure after September 30, 2015, only for activities under programs commenced under subsection (b) before September 30, 2015.

 >     “(j)  __Administrative Expenses__  __.—__